-Founded in Miami, Florida in 1988, Crispin Porter + Bogusky is a full-service, fully-integrated advertising agency with over 800 full-time, late-working, on-timing, below-budgeting, overnight-FedExing, hard-charging, clutch-saving, coffee-chugging, pop-culture changing, marketing fanatics.
+Founded in Miami, Florida in 1988, Crispin Porter + Bogusky is a full-service, fully-integrated advertising agency filled with full-time, late-working, on-timing, below-budgeting, overnight-FedExing, hard-charging, clutch-saving, coffee-chugging, pop-culture changing, marketing fanatics.
 During our over 25 years in business, we’ve grown across the country and across the pond.
-Today we operate as one global agency with five locations: London, UK; Göteborg, Sweden; Miami, FL; Boulder, CO; and Santa Monica, CA. And we have an execution network that allows us to cover all key markets around the globe.
+Today we operate as one global agency with seven locations: Boulder, Miami, Los Angeles, London, São Paulo and Gothenburg, Sweden with an additional CP+B Sweden office in Copenhagen.
+And we have an execution network that allows us to cover all key markets around the globe.
 We specialize in making brands famous, turning brands around, and generating outrageous business results for our clients.
 We are a cross between a big idea shop and a technology start-up with an unprecedented record for creating work that has a lasting impact on pop-culture and the digital marketing industry.
 Our focus is on solving business challenges first, not making ads, and we have a media-neutral creative approach with a particular strength in interactive.
 We are constantly striving to uncover new ideas and solutions in every possible area.

 Andrew joined CP+B as an art director in 1998.
 Since that time, he has played a lead role in the US launch of the MINI, the turnaround of Burger King, and the Domino’s brand rally.
 During his time as creative director and chief creative officer, Andrew’s contributions to the creative vision of the agency have played a major role in CP+B being named Agency of the Year fifteen times in the trade press, Interactive Agency of the Year three times at the Cannes International Advertising Festival, and Agency of the Decade by Advertising Age.
 In October 2010, Andrew was promoted to chief executive officer.

 During his tenure at the agency, Jeff has managed a significant portion of CP+B’s most memorable advertising, while building, training, and managing a department of more than 160 account service professionals.
 Originally from Colorado, he joined the agency in 1993 after beginning his career with two regional shops.
 After two years as an account supervisor at CP+B, Jeff was named director of account management in 1995 and became a partner in 1997.
-In October 2010, he was promoted to president and is now responsible for the day-to-day operations of the company, overseeing all clients and agency staff.
-Jeff is a member of the Board of Directors of VCU Brand Center in Richmond, Virginia, and also serves on the Board of Directors of both the School of Journalism and Mass Communication at the University of Colorado at Boulder and the School of Communication at the University of Miami.
+In 2010, he was promoted to president and in January 2014 he was named Vice Chairman.
+Now in his 21st year with CP+B, Jeff oversees several key client relationships, leads the overarching vision and staffing for the account management department and is involved with recruiting talent and cultural initiatives throughout the agency.
+He is also a member of the Board of Directors of VCU Brand Center in Richmond, Virginia, and serves on the Board of Directors of both the School of Journalism and Mass Communication at the University of Colorado at Boulder and the School of Communication at the University of Miami.

 Mason has been with CP+B since 2002, after working at regional shops in Washington, DC and San Francisco.
 An account manager by trade, Mason has overseen a diverse group of agency clients, including Virgin Atlantic Airways, Slim Jim, Method home cleaning products, Nike and Burger King.
 More recently, Mason led the agency’s business development efforts.
 In 2012, Mason left our Miami office for the west coast to lead all aspects of the agency’s growing Santa Monica office.
 Mason and his wife Jacqueline are both Miami natives adjusting to LA life along with their young daughter.
 When he’s not at CP+B, Mason loves playing golf and watching his favorite Premier League team, Arsenal.